23 March 2020

 North East Link Project

-In 2017, the Victorian Government established the North East Link Project (NELP) to plan and deliver the project.
+In 2017, the Victorian Government established the North East Link Program (NELP) to plan and deliver the program.
 NELP is committed to providing high-quality design outcomes for North East Link as part of a legacy for a better, smarter, more efficient Melbourne and Victoria.

 As part this commitment, NELP is collaborating with the Office of the Victorian Government Architect (OVGA) to develop a design approach that includes: